 China is also the largest consumer of adipic acid, fueled by its extensive manufacturing sectors in automotive, textiles, and construction.
 The rapid pace of industrialization and urbanization further accelerates the demand for adipic acid, as it is integral to a wide range of products, including polyurethanes and plastics.

-The USA is both a major consumer and producer of adipic acid, with demand mainly coming from industries such as automotive, textiles, and polyurethanes.
+The USA market is both a major consumer and producer of adipic acid, with demand mainly coming from industries such as automotive, textiles, and polyurethanes.
 The growing demand for lightweight automotive materials and durable textiles continues to drive the consumption of adipic acid.

 In the automotive sector, it finds its application in the manufacture of nylon 6,6 used in strong, lightweight parts like bumpers, engine parts, and interior components.
 This demand is especially high with the emergence of electric vehicles, where lightweight materials are highly needed for energy efficiency.